 Most of our rooms do not have chairs that are not also artifacts.
-While you are welcome to nurse or bottle feed your child or pump anywhere you feel comfortable within the museum, we can offer a private chair in our locked office.
+While you are welcome to nurse or bottle feed your child or pump anywhere you feel comfortable within the museum, we can offer a private chair in our private office.
 This room does not have running water or diaper-changing facilities, but both can be found in our wheelchair/stroller restrooms downstairs.

 - How long should I plan for my visit to the museum?

 It is difficult to say how much time it would take to visit the Didsbury Museum.
 We have visitors who spend about an hour, and others who spend an entire afternoon.
 So much depends on your age and interests.
 We recommend that you review our list of exhibits to consider which ones you'd like to see - then come back a second time to see another.

 - Is internet access available for visitors in the museum?

 We are pleased to offer free WIFI to all of our visitors to the museum, creatively called "DidsburyMuseum".
 The password is located near our guest book.

 - Someone from my family has donated an object to the museum.
 Is it available for viewing?

 Your best bet is to talk to our Museum Manager or Archivist.
 While most items are on exhibit, there are some in storage waiting to be included in new displays.
 Our exhibits are digitally catalogued and we should be able to find your family's gift fairly quickly.